 John Campbell, MSc, PhD Environmental Professional at SACampbell Associates

-Dr. Caravanos is a senior faculty member within the Environmental and Occupational Health Program.
-He received his M.S. from the NYU-Polytechnic School of Engineering in New York City and a DrPH in Public Health (environmental health) from Columbia.
+Dr. Caravanos teaches Environmental Health for graduate students and Environmental Health in a Global World for undergraduate students at NYU.
+Previously he was a senior faculty member within the Environmental and Occupational Health Program at the City University of New York, School of Public Health.
+He received his M.S. from the NYU-Polytechnic School of Engineering in New York City and a DrPH in Public Health (environmental health) from Columbia University.
 Dr. Caravanos holds certification in industrial hygiene (CIH) and industrial safety (CSP) and prides himself on being an “environmental health practitioner.”
 He specializes in lead poisoning, mold contamination, asbestos and community environmental health risk.
 Dr. Caravanos has extensive experience in variety of urban environmental and industrial health problems and is often called upon to assist in environmental health assessments, including lead/zinc smelter in Mexico, health risks at the World Trade Center, ground water contamination in New Jersey and municipal landfill closures in Brooklyn.
 Presently he is on the technical advisory panel of the Citizens Advisory Committee for the Brooklyn-Queens Aquifer Feasibility Study, a New York City Department of Environmental Protection-sponsored community action committee evaluating health risks associated with aquifer restoration.

 Jim Darling Vice President/Principal Planner at Maul, Foster, Alongi